 Children in Key Stage 2 build upon their initial phonic knowledge and early comprehension skills from Key Stage 1.
 Most children who are in Key Stage 2 are secure with their phonics knowledge and no longer have the need for exclusive phonics teaching to support the learning of reading.
 However, for some children the continuation of regular phonics teaching and practice will help them secure progress in reading and spelling.

-Phonics in Key Stage 2 is based upon the Letters and Sounds document produced by the Primary National Strategy in 2007.
+Phonics in Key Stage 2 contiunes from using the Floppy's Phonics scheme of work.
 Children have regular phonics teaching based upon their level of phonic knowledge and level of need.
 Sometimes this might be small group work or even on a one to one basis where needed.
 Phonics sessions involve recognising letters and the sounds they make, blending sounds together to read whole words and segmenting words up into their sounds to help with spelling.
 They practice both reading and spelling/writing in phonics sessions.

 If you would like to support your child with their phonic knowledge you may find the following links helpful:

 Reading is a very important part of our curriculum in Key Stage 2.
 The children take part in a range of reading activities each day.
 These may include individual reading to an adult, reading together as a whole class, reading aloud to the whole class, listening to an adult read, guided group reading, completing reading related tasks in their reading journal and self-initiated reading for pleasure.
 We feel that children reading aloud to an adult on a one to one basis is still a very important part of how children learn to read and make time during the school week for children to read to adults.
 However, once the children reach Upper Key Stage 2 there is a lot more emphasis on reading independently.